charlesanikpe97/Charles--CV-Cover_Letter/README.md

 # Charles--CV-Cover_Letter
-Yay!
-This my very first HTML project!
-The goal was to replicate the CV I used to apply for a Software Engineering Apprenticeship role recently, exclusively using my newly acquired HTML skills.
+<p>Yay!
+This is my very first <strong><em>HTML project</em></strong>!
+The goal was to replicate the CV I used to apply for a Software Engineering Apprenticeship role recently, exclusively using my newly acquired HTML skills.</p>